Fayetteville Shale: Natural gas

 The formation holds natural gas in a fine-grained rock matrix which requires hydraulic fracturing to release the gas.
 This process became cost-effective in some shales such as the Fayetteville after years of experimentation in the Barnett Shale in North Texas, especially when combined with horizontal drilling.

-The Fayetteville Shale play began in July 2004 by Southwestern Energy Company in north-central Arkansas with the Thomas #1-9 vertical well in Conway County, Arkansas.
+The Fayetteville Shale play began in July 2004 when Southwestern Energy drilled the Thomas #1-9 vertical well in Conway County, Arkansas.
 In February 2005, Southwestern Energy drilled the first horizontal well, the Seeco-Vaughan #4-22H, also in Conway County.

 The US Energy Information Administration estimated that the 5853 sqmi shale play held 13,240 billion cubic ft (375 billion cubic meters) of unproved, technically recoverable gas.
 The average well was estimated to produce 1.3 billion cubic feet of gas.
 As of 2018, new drilling in the Fayetteville Shale had ceased and almost 1/5 of wells were abandoned.